-- Contour: Sets an alarm to sound when the transducer detects a suspended target within the specified depth from the surface of the water and from the bottom. - Fish: Sets an alarm to sound when the device detects a suspended target. - detected. - exec sets the alarm to sound only when medium or large fish are detected. - ex sets the alarm to sound only when large fish are detected.
+- Fish: Sets an alarm to sound when the device detects a suspended target. - etere sets the alarm to sound when fish of all sizes are detected. - exects the alarm to sound only when medium or large fish are detected. - ex sets the alarm to sound only when large fish are detected.